jpasilan/ansible-wireguard/README.md

 * Add WireGuard as a systemd service.
 * Update sysctl to enable IPv4/IPv6 forwarding.

-The client playbook to generates a configuration that is already complete with the necessary crypto keys and addresses.
+The client playbook generates a configuration file that is already complete with the necessary crypto keys and addresses.
+It also adds the client as peer to the server.

 # Works In